 “How dare you refuse my gifts?”
 Alexander asked him sternly.

 There was something in Dandini’s voice, a chilling truth, a fearless conviction that shook Alexander from within.
 Yet, he wasn’t prepared to let his expressions betray his feelings in front of his men.
 Alexander dismounted his horse and stood tall before the sage who was sitting calmly.

 “Do you know who I am?”
 Alexander roared.

 “I don’t think you know who you are.”

-This ticked off Alexander who took yogi’s cryptic answers as an insult.
-Pulling out his shining sword, he raised it in the air and brought it close to Dandini’s neck.
+This ticked off Alexander who took the yogi’s cryptic answers as an insult.
+Pulling out his shining sword, he raised it into the air and brought it close to Dandini’s neck.

 “I am Alexander, the world conqueror,” he shouted.
 “You are sitting on my land.
 Surrender or I’ll kill y—”